Swisshelm Park: Nine Mile Run and Summerset at Frick Park

-For decades, a continuing concern of Swisshelm Park residents was the condition and reuse of the Duquesne slag area on the northwestern portion of the neighborhood.
-Although city planners had at one time considered damming the Nine Mile Run and creating a golf course and recreation area, Duquesne Steel Works purchased the area around 1923 and began dumping slag - which is a glass-like material left over after extraction of metals from the smelting or refining of ore.
+For decades, a concern of Swisshelm Park residents was the condition and reuse of the Duquesne slag area on the northwestern portion of the neighborhood.
+Although city planners had at one time considered damming the Nine Mile Run and creating a golf course and recreation area, Duquesne Steel Works purchased the area around 1923 and began dumping slag, which is a glass-like material left over after extraction of metals from the smelting or refining of ore.
 The slag was brought in from the steel mill in Rankin via train and from the Jones and Laughlin Mill via barge, and it slowly buried the park-like terrain and stream, the Nine Mile Run.
 By the time the dumping finally ceased, in 1972, a large area had been overtaken by two giant mountains of slag, said to be over 10 stories high, with the polluted stream bisecting the slag heaps.
 The stream eventually became the largest urban stream restoration in the United States carried out by the US Army Corps of Engineers.

 In 1996, the Nine Mile Run Greenway Project began at Carnegie Mellon University, which led to the incorporation of the Nine Mile Run Watershed Association, in 2001.

 In 1997, construction began to re-purpose the land into an upscale housing development, the Summerset at Frick Park residential development project.
 The master plan for this brownfield redevelopment project aims to make use of 40 acres along the western border of the Swisshelm Park neighborhood (between the western ends of Onodago Street and Goodman Street) to add an additional 217 new residential housing units and to make significant improvements to the adjacent Frick Park.

 Duck Hollow

-Duck Hollow is an isolated neighborhood located within Swisshelm Park's boundaries.
+Duck Hollow is an isolated neighborhood within Swisshelm Park's boundaries.
 It is accessible to automobiles only via a connection to the Squirrel Hill neighborhood, which previously required traversing an old, weight-restricted bridge.
 The new McFarren Street Bridge was constructed in 2020 to provide unrestricted access to emergency vehicles and others.
 It is bounded by the Monongahela River and railroad tracks, and by towering slag heaps across Nine Mile Run.